philsturgeon/awesome-earth/src/categories/clothing.md

 intro: The best brands are ones that use ethical production and sustainable materials
 ---

 Sustainable clothing comes in many shapes and forms.
-One such form is through ethical manufacturing which respects both the environment as well as humans living in surrounding areas - such as avoiding the use of harmful dyes.
+One example is through ethical manufacturing which respects both the environment as well as humans living in surrounding areas - such as avoiding the use of harmful dyes.
 Another form can come from clothing made with natural materials such as:
  * Modal - a breathable material made from beech tree pulp
  * Rayon/Viscose - a manufactured fibre made with wood and plant-based products
  * Bamboo - the bamboo plant makes light-weight, anti-bacterial clothes